Stefanough/SFA_BLG/source/notes/general.html.markdown

 ---

 **HyperText, HyperMedia, HyperAnything** - What is the original dream of Hyper Media?
 I think about internally linked spaces.
 Traveling to different documents without ever leaving the document-based (or media-based) world.
 Instead of leaving a document to find and open another, why not just have the method of traveling to a relevant document embedded in that document itself?
 A frame work or infrastructure that is above or outside of the document space that facilitates easy traversal?
 Is that the 'Hyper' in HyperText?

 **Haml** - Html abstraction markup language

 **Sass** - Syntactically Awesome Stylesheets.
 Sass is a scripting language that is interpreted or compiled into Cascading Style Sheets (CSS).

 **SCSS** - A newer syntactical variant of Sass.
 SCSS uses block formatting like that of CSS.
 It uses braces to denote code blocks and semicolons to separate lines within a block.
 The indented syntax and SCSS files are traditionally given the extensions `.sass` and `.scss`, respectively.

-**Coffeescript** - CoffeeScript is a programming language that transcompiles to JavaScript.
+**Coffeescript** - CoffeeScript is a programming language that transpiles to JavaScript.
 It adds syntactic sugar inspired by Ruby, Python and Haskell in an effort to enhance JavaScript's brevity and readability.[3]
 Specific additional features include list comprehension and pattern matching.

 **Higher Order Functions** - Tools that can take other functions as parameters and return functions as results.

 **Hashes and Hash as it relates to 'Hashing Functions'** -

 **Endianness** - The order in which a system stores and retrieves bytes into memory.
-In *Little Endian* machines, the last byte of binary representation of multiybyte data is stored first.
-In *Big Endian* systems, the first byte of binary representation of multibyte data is stored first.
+In *Little Endian* machines, the last byte of binary representation of multi-byte data is stored first.
+In *Big Endian* systems, the first byte of binary representation of multi-byte data is stored first.

 BigEndian: